illsk1lls/ZipRipper/README.md

 If you have questions, head on over to <a href="https://github.com/illsk1lls/ZipRipper/discussions/categories/q-a">Discussions Q&A</a><br>

 **Current version provides support for hardware acceleration via OpenCL for:**<br>
-nVidia "GeForce" & "Quadro" and AMD "Radeon RX" & "Radeon Pro" cards<br>
+nVidia "GeForce", "Quadro", "A Series", "RTX Ada" and AMD "Radeon RX", "Radeon Pro" cards<br>

 **All GPU users:** Ensure you have the latest GPU drivers installed.<br>
 **AMD GPU users:** For GPU support the script will offer to enable OpenCL on your system if the dependencies are not present..
 Otherwise you may need to use <a href="https://github.com/illsk1lls/ZipRipper/blob/main/.resources/FixOpenCLforAMD.bat">the script located in the .resources folder</a> to enable OpenCL on your system.<br>